 As a tropical island, Puerto Rico can capitalize on the steady sunshine.
-San Juan has an average of 2,900+ hours of sunlight a year, with an average of 4.8 peak sun hours.
 The Solar Foundation, part of the Puerto Rican Solar Business Accelerator, showed that the island would need approx. 18k MW to generate the electricity consumed in 2019.
 Solar is Puerto Rico's fastest-growing source of renewable generation, increasing from 0.3% of total generation in fiscal year 2015 to 1.4% in fiscal year 2021.
 About 26 megawatts in new solar power and related storage battery capacity is scheduled to come online by end of 2022 and a peak of 12,000 new jobs to supply the demand of solar power.